SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 * Eligibility and credit decisions: determined by the SBA with the exception of some lenders who have delegated authority to make the decision.
 * Revolving lines of credit: Up to 10 years (Note: This requires a CAPLines submission.
 See below)
 * SBA turnound time: 5-10 business days
-* Collateral: The SBA states that: "Lenders are not required to take collateral for loans up to $25,000.
-For loans in excess of $350,000, the SBA requires that the lender collateralize the loan to the maximum extent possible up to the loan amount.
-If business fixed assets do not 'fully secure' the loan the lender may include trading assets (using 10% of current book value for the calculation), and must take available equity in the personal real estate (residential and investment) of the principals as collateral."
+* Collateral: For loans in excess of $350,000 the SBA requires that the lender fully collateralize the loan.
+That may include taking equity in the personal real estate of the applicant.

 #### 7(a) Small Loan

 * Maximum amount: $350,000
 * Eligibility and credit decisions: Same as for the 7(a)
 * SBA turnound time: 5-10 business days
+* Collateral: For loans above $25,000 \
+  \
-* Collateral: The SBA states that: "Lenders are not required to take collateral for loans up to $25,000.
+  The SBA states that: "Lenders are not required to take collateral for loans up to $25,000.
 For loans over $25,000, up to and including $350,000, the lender must follow the collateral policies and procedures that it has established and implemented for its similarly-sized non-SBA-guaranteed commercial loans, but at a minimum the lender must take a first lien on assets financed with loan proceeds and lender must take a lien on all of the applicant’s fixed assets including real estate.
 Lender is not required to take a lien against applicant’s real estate when the equity is less than 25% of the fair market value.
 The lender may limit the lien taken against real estate to the loan amount."

 #### SBA Express